awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 By default, AWS Systems Manager doesn't have permission to perform actions on your instances\.
 You must grant access by using an AWS Identity and Access Management \(IAM\) instance profile\.
 An instance profile is a container that passes IAM role information to an Amazon Elastic Compute Cloud \(Amazon EC2\) instance at launch\.
 You can create an instance profile for Systems Manager by attaching one or more IAM policies that define the necessary permissions to a new role or to a role you already created\.

-**Note**
-This approach of adding multiple required and optional IAM policies to an instance profile replaces the practice of using of a single managed policy, **AmazonEC2RoleforSSM**\.

 After you create the instance profile, you attach it to the instances that you want to use with Systems Manager, as described in the following step, [Step 5: Attach an IAM Instance Profile to an Amazon EC2 Instance](setup-launch-managed-instance.md)\.

 Note the following details about creating an IAM instance profile: